 In early fiscal 2021, in light of changing market conditions and the uncertain impact of the COVID-19 pandemic, the compensation committee determined that, despite the general consensus that encourages the establishment of objective financial performance criteria for the achievement of annual cash incentive bonuses, given the then current uncertainty of being able to reasonably and objectively establish a baseline forecast or budget for our fiscal 2021 results of operations due to the COVID-19 pandemic, the compensation committee believed that the more prudent action at that time was to defer such a determination to the ultimate discretion of the compensation committee after taking into account all relevant factors after the conclusion of fiscal 2021.
-Subsequently in fiscal 2021, the compensation committee determined that the best way to recognize strong performance by the company and its executive officers throughout the pandemic and ensure sustained engagement and drive key business results was to provide an annual cash bonus to our executive officers on a discretionary basis for fiscal 2021 and determined that the fiscal 2021 annual bonus plan metrics and criteria would be determined at the discretion of the compensation committee nonetheless established bonus targets for each of our executive officers pursuant to the fiscal 2021, the compensation committee nonetheless established bonus targets for each of our executive officers pursuant to the fiscal 2021, the compensation committee nonetheless established bonus targets for each of our executive officers pursuant to the fiscal 2021, the compensation committee nonetheless established bonus targets for each of our executive officers pursuant to the fiscal 2021 discretionary bonus plan equal to 50% of base salary compensation earned in fiscal 2021 for our chief operating officer and chief financial officer and 100% of base salary compensation earned in fiscal 2021 for our chief executive officer.
+Subsequently in fiscal 2021, the compensation committee determined that the best way to recognize strong performance by the company and its executive officers throughout the pandemic and ensure sustained engagement and drive key business results was to provide an annual cash bonus to our executive officers on a discretionary basis for fiscal 2021 and determined that the fiscal 2021 annual bonus plan metrics and criteria would be determined at the discretion of the compensation committee after the conclusion of fiscal 2021.
+Although the compensation committee determined not to establish bonus performance metrics for fiscal 2021, the compensation committee nonetheless established bonus targets for each of our executive officers pursuant to the fiscal 2021 discretionary bonus plan equal to 50% of base salary compensation earned in fiscal 2021 for our chief operating officer and chief financial officer and 100% of base salary compensation earned in fiscal 2021 for our chief executive officer.